prescottprue/react-redux-firebase/docs/firestore.md

-import { createStore, combineReducers, compose } from 'redux' import firebase from 'firebase' import 'firebase/firestore' // add this to use Firestore import {
+import { createStore, combineReducers, compose } from 'redux' import firebase from 'firebase' import 'firebase/firestore' // add this to use Firestore import { reactReduxFirebase, firebaseReducer } from 'react-redux-firebase' import { reduxFirestore, firestoreReducer } from 'redux-firestore'
-  reactReduxFirebase,
-  firebaseStateReducer,
-  firestoreReducer
-} from 'react-redux-firebase'

 const firebaseConfig = {
   apiKey: '<your-api-key>',